StarryBlueSky/Penicillin/README.md

 You may choose preferred Ktor HttpClient Engine.
 We recommend using `Apache` or `CIO` engine.
 Full engine list is available at https://ktor.io/clients/http-client/engines.html.

+Penicillin depends on `kotlinx.serialization`.
+So you need to add "kotlinx-serialization-runtime" dependency below.

 ### Gradle Kotlin DSL

 We recommend using Gradle Kotlin DSL instead of old build.gradle.